Domestic Dreamboat

 Instructions

-• Soak noodles in hot (not boiling) water for 5-10 minutes or according to directions on package.
+• Soak 8 ounces rice vermicelli noodles in hot (not boiling) water for 5-10 minutes or according to directions on package.
 You want them to be al dente, not soft.
-Cut or tear into shorter lengths (around 6") if desired to make stir frying and eating easier.
+Cut or tear into shorter lengths (around 6") if desired to make stir-frying and eating easier.

-• Heat the remaining canola oil in a wok or large nonstick skillet over high heat until just smoking.
-Add the shrimp and stir fry for 10 seconds.
-Add the carrots, cabbage, shallot, dried peppers, and Chinese sausages and stir fry for 30 more seconds.
-Sprinkle the curry powder over everything and stir.
+• Heat the remaining 1 Tablespoon canola oil in a wok or large nonstick skillet over high heat until just smoking.
+Add the peeled shrimp and stir fry for 10 seconds.
+Add the shredded cabbage, julienned carrots, sliced shallot, crumbled dried peppers, and julienned Chinese sausages and stir fry for 30 more seconds.
+Sprinkle 1 ½ Tablespoons curry powder over everything and stir.

-• Add the rice noodles, salt and cooking wine and stir until the curry powder is completely incorporated, ensuring to scrape the bottom of the wok.
+• Add the soaked rice noodles, 1 teaspoon salt, and 1 Tablespoon Chinese cooking wine and stir until the curry powder is completely incorporated, ensuring to scrape the bottom of the wok.

-• Add the sesame oil, soy sauce, white pepper, scallion and egg and stir until incorporated.
-Remove from heat and serve immediately.
+• Add½ teaspoon sesame oil, 1 ½ teaspoons soy sauce,1 pinch white pepper, and the sliced omelet and stir until incorporated.
+Remove from heat and stir in the sliced scallion.
+Serve immediately.

 Notes